dendronhq/dendron-site/vault/dendron.topic.pod-v2.ref.builtin.markdown.export.md

  - Migrating assets

 ### Limitations

-Since this is still an experimental feature, there are some features that are still missing:

- - Note Ref links currently will not be modified.
-In later builds, they can either be converted to a regular Markdown link and/or have the referenced content in-lined.

-If you have additional features that are not listed, please add them in this [GitHub issue](https://github.com/dendronhq/dendron/issues/541#issue-831219413)

-In addition, there are some features we currently can't convert to regular Markdown because they have no Markdown equivalent:
+There are some features we currently can't convert to regular Markdown because they have no Markdown equivalent:
 - mermaid diagrams
 - Latex formulas
 - footnotes

+If you have additional features that are not listed, please add them in this [GitHub issue](https://github.com/dendronhq/dendron/issues/541#issue-831219413)

 ## Configuration